 Still, the recruiter had reached out to me- that had to mean something, right?
 She seemed genuinely interested in my skillset, so the least I could do was jump on a quick phone call.
 She explained that Sprinklr was looking for someone who was passionate about social media and building relationships with people all over the world.
 They needed someone who could relate to the issues social media marketers face every day- someone who could show empathy for those driving social and digital marketing for the world’s leading brands.
 After twenty minutes of speaking with her, I was hooked.

-Be Fearless- Tip #4: Seize the opportunity when it arrives.
+Be Fearless- Career Tip #4: Seize the opportunity when it arrives.